Department of Defense and Military Seals are protected by law from unauthorized use, and these seals may NOT be used for non-official purposes.

 - Ensure the respective branch insignia is not abused or misused in a way that would bring discredit to the service or the Department.

-- Stop unsavory companies from using fake recruitment websites bearing military names and insignia to lure would-be recruits to disclose personally identifiable information so the unsuspecting companies could later sell the personal information.
+- Stop individuals and companies from deceiving viewers by using fake websites bearing military names and insignia and luring viewers to disclose personally identifiable information that may be sold later.